What are All Natural Nootropics?

 - Citicoline – Citicoline has both brain-energizing and regenerative properties.
 That’s why it may effectively enhance memory performance, especially in the elderly.

-- Bacopa Monnieri – If you’re a student, bacopa monnieri should be part of your daily supplements.
-This nootropic can prevent the brain from forgetting newly learned knowledge.
+- Bacopa monnieri – If you’re a student, bacopa monnieri should be part of your daily supplements.
+This nootropic is believed to prevent the brain from forgetting newly learned knowledge.

 - Vitamin B6 – There are many benefits of Vitamin B6.
 And one of these is improving information storage in older adults.